 E25 Managing Director Mr Justin Brown commented, "The grades achieved in the subsampling exercise at Coodamudgi are indicative of the potential to achieve a product grade in excess of the grades published in the PFS of 33%Mn.
-If this can be confirmed under full scale test work, this will have a positive impact on what are already excellent Project economics."
+If this can be confirmed under full scale test work, this has the potential to be a very positive step forward."